bplaat/bassiemusic/README.md

 <br/>
 </div>

+## Features
+BassieMusic offers a lot of different features here is a short list of some:
+- Local online music streaming platform
+- Nice music web player build with [SvelteKit](https://kit.svelte.dev/)
+- Search your music library
+- Arists, albums, tracks likes
+- Play history and changeable music queue
+- User made shareable playlists
+- Automatic downloader with metadata from [Deezer](https://www.deezer.com/) and [YouTube](https://www.youtube.com/)
+- Native macOS webview app
+- Native Windows webview app
+- Mobile player app build with [Flutter](https://flutter.dev/) and native code

+Right now BassieMusic is in active developement, you can track the progress at our [Issue Board](https://github.com/users/bplaat/projects/1)

 ## Platforms
 The BassieMusic player supports a lot of different platforms:
 - [Web](web/): This is for now the main music player and library management tool
-- [macOS](apps/macos/): This native macOS app runs the web player in a `WKWebview` with nice inset native window controls
+- [macOS](apps/macos/): This native macOS app runs the web player in a `WKWebview` with nice inset window controls
 - [Windows](apps/windows/): This native Windows app runs the web player in a `Webview2` with nice custom window controls
 - [Linux](apps/linux/): This basic GTK app runs the web player in a `Webkit2GTK` widget
 - [Android & iOS (Flutter)](apps/flutter/): This mobile flutter player app is in development